Adopting Litmus from an existing pytest project #

 • Pros: zero plugin dependency; works from any Python code (LabVIEW Python Node, TestStand Python adapter, standalone scripts).

-• Trade-off: don't mix Path B with Path A in the same pytest session — the autouse logger fixture (plugin path) and a manually-constructed LitmusClient would each open their own run, producing duplicate parquet rows.
+• Trade-off: don't mix Path B with Path A in the same pytest session — the plugin and a manual LitmusClient would each open a run, producing duplicate rows.

 Use this when you've got an existing pytest suite you don't want to touch, or when you're driving Litmus from non-pytest code.
 See also submitting results from non-pytest sources.